What is misconduct in the workplace?

 Resolving misconduct promptly is essential for protecting employees, promoting teamwork, upholding best practices and avoiding litigation.
 Managing misconduct reflects your values as a leader and impacts the company’s mission.

-Examples of misconduct in the workplace
+Examples of misconduct

 One example of misconduct related to confidentiality is the private use of business contacts.
 If a sales associate uses the company database to find a customer’s phone number and saves it to their personal phone, that’s inappropriate misconduct and a confidentiality breach.